Home Help for families Information & Advice Benefits & money Benefits & tax credits Revisions, appeals & complaints

 If you’re unhappy with the way a decision was handled, rather than the outcome of the decision, you might instead want to make a complaint.

-If you are unhappy with a decision made by the DWP or HMRC, you usually have a right to challenge that decision.
+If you are unhappy with a decision made by the Department for Work and Pensions (DWP) or Her Majesty’s Revenue and Customs (HMRC), you usually have a right to challenge that decision.
 For example, you might want to challenge a decision because you were refused benefit or because you think you should have received higher amounts.
 Your decision letter should make clear what rights you have.

 There are two possible stages when challenging a decision: